-- (c) the following paragraphs are added: - '4.
-EBA shall issue guidelines, in accordance with Article 16 of Regulation (EU) No 1093/2010, to clarify the treatment of any type of funded credit protection and unfunded credit protection for the purposes of paragraph 1, point (a), of this Article and for the purposes of the application of the LGD parameters; - 5.
-For the purpose of calculating loss, EBA shall, by 31 December 2025, issue updated guidelines, in accordance with Article 16 of Regulation (EU) No 1093/2010, on the following: - (a) with regard to cases that return to non-defaulted status, specifying how artificial cash flow is to be treated and whether it is more appropriate for institutions to discount the artificial cash flow over the actual period of default; - (b) assessing whether the calibration and application of the discount rate is appropriate for the calculation of economic loss across all exposures.'; - (106) Article 182 is amended as follows: - (a) paragraph 1 is amended as follows:

-- (i) point (c) is replaced by the following: - '(c) institutions' IRB-CCF shall reflect the possibility of additional drawings by the obligor up to and after the time a default event is triggered; - (ii) the following points are added:
+- (c) the following paragraphs are added: - ^c4.
+EBA shall issue guidelines, in accordance with Article 16 of Regulation (EU) No 1093/2010, to clarify the treatment of any type of funded credit protection and unfunded credit protection for the purposes of paragraph 1, point (a), of this Article and for the purposes of the application of the LGD parameters.

+- For the purpose of calculating loss, EBA shall, by 31 December 2025, issue updated guidelines, in accordance with Article 16 of Regulation (EU) No 1093/2010, on the following: - (a) with regard to cases that return to non-defaulted status, specifying how artificial cash flow is to be treated and whether it is more appropriate for institutions to discount the artificial cash flow over the actual period of default; - (b) assessing whether the calibration and application of the discount rate is appropriate for the calculation of economic loss across all exposures.'; - (106) Article 182 is amended as follows: - (a) paragraph 1 is amended as follows: - (i) point (c) is replaced by the following: - (c) institutions' IRB-CCF shall reflect the possibility of additional drawings by the obligor up to and after the time a default event is triggered;'; - (ii) the following points are added: - '(g) institutions' IRB-CCF shall be estimated using a 12-month fixed-horizon approach;
-- (h) institutions' IRB-CCF shall be based on reference data that reflect the obligor, facility and bank management practice characteristics of the exposures to which the estimates are applied.';

-(iii) the following subparagraphs are added:
+- (h) institutions' IRB-CCF shall be based on reference data that reflect the obligor, facility and bank management practice characteristics of the exposures to which the estimates are applied.'; - (iii) the following subparagraphs are added: